 Juniko Lakes is conveniently located for those traveling on Route 101, along Akita and Aomori Prefectures’ coastline.
-Those traveling by train can take the JR East Gono Line from JR Higashi-Noshiro Station and get off at JR Juniko Station, from which buses are available to the lakes.
+Those traveling by train can take the JR East Gono Line from JR Higashi-Noshiro Station and get off at JR Juniko Station, from which buses are available to the lakes (see bus timetable below).
 The rugged coast of Akita and Aomori Prefectures is breathtakingly beautiful, so opting for the sightseeing Resort Shirakami Line is recommended.
 This train specifically, is a “rapid” service line that offers comfortable seating and slows down at photo-worthy spots.

 For those traveling by car, Juniko Lakes is only ten minutes from Juniko Station, and just under an hour from Higashi-Noshiro Station.
 Parking is available throughout the area although, it is recommended that visitors park at the main lot in front of Kyororo — a souvenir store and rest area (paid parking: 500 yen).

 From Kyororo, both Aoike Pond and Wakitsubo Pond can easily be reached on foot.